lynnfaraday/aresmush.com/tutorials/code/emitting.md

 A 'raw' emit does not interpret formatting codes.
 Pretty much the only time you'd use this is in the editing commands (like `desc/edit`) where you want to send the original, unformatted text to the client to be loaded into their input buffer.

 * `client.emit_raw "A message."`

+## Scene Emits

+All of the examples above just emit to characters connected via a MU client.
+Scenes are special, though, because you could have characters playing both via MU client and web portal.
+This is typically done through the scenes api:

+    Scenes.emit_pose(enactor, message, is_emit, is_ooc)

+Here you specify the person sending the message (enactor, which can be Game.master.system_character), the message itself, and a true/false flag indicating whether it's an emit or an OOC comment.
+The system will then:

+* Emit the message to the characters in the room via MU client.
+* Add the pose to the scene log.
+* Notify web portal characters of new activity.
+* Update scene activity flags.

+If you have a system that impacts RP (like magic or combat), you might want messages from that system to show up in RP logs as well.

+    Scenes.add_to_scene(scene, pose, character, is_setpose, is_ooc)

+{% note %}
+By default, `add_to_scene` does *not* emit to anyone connected via MU client, because sometimes systems want to emit different messages to different people.
+For example, FS3 combat formats messages specific to combatants to highlight their names in-game.
+So if you want an emit, you'll need to add that yourself.
+{% endnote %}